grafana/grafana/docs/sources/setup-grafana/configure-grafana/proxy.md

 Grafana provides support for proxying data source connections through a Secure Socks5 Tunnel.
 This enables you to securely connect to data sources hosted in a different network than Grafana.

-In order to make use of this functionality, you will need to deploy a socks5 proxy server that supports TLS on a machine exposed to the public internet within the same network as your data source.
-From there, Grafana will set up a mutually trusted connection from Grafana to the Proxy, and then the Proxy can proxy the Grafana connection to your private server, without exposing your data sources to the public internet.
+To make use of this functionality, you need to deploy a socks5 proxy server that supports TLS on a machine exposed to the public internet within the same network as your data source.
+From there, Grafana establishes a mutually trusted connection from Grafana to the Proxy.
+Then the Proxy can proxy the Grafana connection to your private server without exposing your data sources to the public internet.

 ## Known limitations